evanjpw/cheap-settings/README.md

 * Expanded type support: `datetime`, `date`, `time`, `Decimal`, `UUID`, custom types with `from_string()` methods
 * Custom validators & converters for field-level validation and custom conversion functions
-* Better error messages <!-- When JSON.loads() fails, tell users exactly what to fix -->
 * from_env() class method - Explicitly only read from env, ignoring defaults (niche but useful)

 ## Alternatives